 - Unfavourable response to anaesthesia.

-Suppose you have severe endometriosis or scar tissue (also known as pelvic adhesions).
+Suppose you have severe pelvic Pain or scar tissue (also known as pelvic adhesions).
 In that case, your surgeon may be forced to switch from a vaginal hysterectomy to an abdominal or laparoscopic hysterectomy while they are performing the procedure on you.

 Post Operation Situations:

 - You will spend the night in the hospital after surgery and will be monitored for one to two hours in the recovery area.